 Author(s): Jin Ho Kim

-This study investigates the impact of the cost stickiness on audit pricing.
-The author finds that the company’s asymmetric cost behavior, cost stickiness, is one of the important determinants of the audit pricing.
-The test results exhibit that firm’s cost stickiness driven by empire building incentives is positively associated with the audit fees, and it has an incremental effect on the audit fees compared to “Future Expectation” group.
-It implicates that auditors recognize cost stickiness as audit risk, but they price cost stickiness discriminately according to the motives.
+This study examines the impact of the cost stickiness on the audit report lag.
+The author finds that company’s asymmetric cost behavior, cost stickiness, is one of the important determinants of the audit report lag.
+The test results show that firm’s cost stickiness induced by empire building incentives is positively associated with the audit report lag.
+Interestingly, in the “future expectation” group, stickiness is also positively related with the audit report lag but not significant.
+It implicates that even if the firm has an inefficient cost behavior, auditors do not consider it as an audit risk compared to the suspected group of “empire building”.